allinone-commits/file_managment_toolkit/README.md

 3. Install the required packages with "pip install -r requirements.txt".
 4. Run the application using "python toolkit.py".
 5. Follow on-screen instructions to use the toolkit features.
-6. if any thing proplem please contact as at try96646@gmail.com
+6. If you encounter any issues, please contact us at try96646@gmail.com.”

 ### Main Features